adobe/reactor-developer-docs/api/reference/1.0/notes/index.md

 # Notes

-`Notes` are textual annotations you can add to resources.

-`Notes` may be added to resources of these types:
+`Notes` are textual annotations you can add to Launch resources of these types:
 - `DataElements`
 - `RuleComponents`
 - `Rules`